Associate Degree in Nursing (ADN)

 The nursing assistant course at CWC is available to anyone 16 years of age or older.
 Becoming a nursing assistant could be a stepping stone for continuing your education and becoming a RN or seeking out other types of healthcare careers.

 When is the Nursing Assistant Course Offered?

-CWC offers the nursing assistant course during the summer session on the main campus; and in the fall spring, and summer semesters in Jackson.
+Courses are offered in Riverton and Jackson.
+Please contact the nursing office at the college for a current schedule of course offerings.
 The course is not restricted to a semester length schedule, which makes course offerings more opportune.
 It doesn’t take long to become a nursing assistant and you will continue to learn once you find employment